A 2-day course run over 9/10 weeks, fully funded by the British Council’s Connecting Classrooms Programme

-As part of Connecting Classrooms you can develop critical thinking and problem solving (CTPS) in your school or college through this comprehensive 9-10 week core skills training, which offers a blend of 2 face-to-face sessions and online support.
-This course is suitable for all teachers from state schools including EYFS, primary, secondary and FE, including special schools and PRUs based in England.
+Develop critical thinking and problem solving (CTPS) in your school or college through this comprehensive 9-10 week core skills training which offers a blend of 2 face-to-face sessions and online support.
+Suitable for all teaching staff from state schools including EYFS, primary, secondary and FE, including special schools and PRUs based in England.

 The programme will focus on four key features of CTPS: